xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::If_Match()`

-Returns an array of ETag values:
+Returns an array of ETag values.

+Example:

     Array
     (